 OCT – JAN: This is the quietest time of the year.
-Not many guests, but some snowmachiners may travel through that require fuel, housing, or meals.
+Not many guests, but some snow machiners may travel through that require fuel, housing, or meals.
 Some guided trips and trapping excursions may occur toward the end of January as well.
-Self entertainment and a good relationship with your partner is key during this time of year.
+Self-entertainment and a good relationship with your partner are key during this time of year.
 It is a very peaceful and relaxing time of year.

 FEB – MAY: This is a fun and busy time of year with the winter races that come through our lodge: Iditarod, Iron Dog, and Iditarod Trail Invitational.
 Keeping the maintenance going, opening and closing buildings for use, caring for guests, housekeeping and cooking are some of the expanded activities during this time.
 We also provide winter tours and ptarmigan hunting.
 Additional staff and guides come out to help with these events as well as stock all our out camps and cut firewood for the upcoming season.

-Feel free to call us for more details and descriptions on the different seasons and how we run things.
+Feel free to call us for more details and descriptions of the different seasons and how we run things.
 The above descriptions are an example of what goes on at the lodge during those seasons.
-Your exact job description will be laid out in your employee contract.
+A more detailed job description will be discussed in person.